lawlesst/vivo-static/README.md

 ### Install & Configure

-A running VIVO instance is required and access to the VIVO SPARQL API.
+A running VIVO instance populated with people and publications data is required as well as access to the VIVO SPARQL API.

 The static app requires Python 2.7 (make work with 3.x but not tested) and the Python packaging tool pip.